Last Updated: Saturday June 06, 2026 · Source: IPEDS & College Scorecard Nov 2025

 How much does a degree from University of Dallas Cost?

-The average annual cost of the degree at University of Dallas is USD: 63310.
+The average annual cost of the degree at University of Dallas is $64,752.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at University of Dallas is much less than this.

 At University of Dallas, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Dallas as your choice in the form.

-How much a University of Dallas Graduate make?
+How much does a University of Dallas Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 58285.
-An average University of Dallas graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $58,285.
+An average University of Dallas graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools